 However, you don’t need to add fertilizer as a part of caring for this plant.
-It is because green bean roots produce their own nitrogen, similar to other legume plants.
+It is because green bean roots produce their nitrogen, similar to other legume plants.

-In addition, this plant requires full sun.
+Also, this plant requires full sun.
 As a result, you must plant it in an area with full sun.
 Moreover, you must also make sure that the soil in that area is slightly acidic.

 It is because this vegetable plant needs soil with a pH level of 6 to 6.2.

 Green beans are cultivated all over the world.
-It is because this plant capable of adapting itself to various climates.
+It is because of this plant capable of adapting itself to various climates.
 It is suitable for USDA hardiness zones 3 to 10.

 Even though a green bean plant is easy to grow, but this plant is susceptible to diseases.
 To minimize the risk of diseases on this plant, you must not plant them in the same area with pepper, leek, scallion, fennel, and basil.